 Follow sensible hygiene precautions as a routine measure when feeding garden birds and handling bird feeders and tables.
 Clean and disinfect feeders and feeding sites regularly.
 Suitable disinfectants that can be used include a weak solution of domestic bleach (5% sodium hypochlorite) or other specially-designed commercial products.
 Always rinse feeders thoroughly and air-dry before re-use.
 Rotate positions of feeders in the garden to prevent the build up of contamination in any one area of ground below the feeders.
 Empty and air-dry any bird baths on a daily basis.

-If you wish to report finding dead garden birds, or signs of disease in garden birds, you can access our online reporting form here.
+If you wish to report finding dead garden birds, or signs of disease in garden birds, you can do so through Garden Wildlife Health, our online reporting system.